 Online Neural Denoising with Cross-Regression for Interactive Rendering

 Gwangju Institute of Science and Technology 1 , Samsung Advanced Institute of Technology 2 , KAIST 3

-To appear in ACM Transactions on Graphics (SIGGRAPH Asia 2024)
+ACM Transactions on Graphics (SIGGRAPH Asia 2024)

+Online Neural Denoising with Cross-Regression for Interactive Rendering